Hope Capital loan 80% LTV in 15 days against 20 serviced apartments…how refreshing!

 Laura Carr, Head of Underwriting at Hope Capital

-Laura is responsible for the effective and efficient running of Hope Capital’s underwriting department, ensuring that there is a strong relationship between brokers, borrowers and stakeholders.
+Laura is responsible for managing the Underwriting team to progress and complete case volumes in line with the business objectives and risk appetite, whilst also managing the key relationships with all stakeholders.
 As with everyone at Hope Capital, Laura and her team are always accessible by phone and email to talk through a case.